- Male Breast Reduction Overview

 Feeling Normal Again

-Depending on the surgery that Dr. Zemmel has to perform, your downtime may be variable.
+Depending on the surgery that is performed, your downtime may be variable.
 One of the greatest benefits of liposuction for gynecomastia is the lack of downtime.
 You should be feeling almost like yourself within the first five to seven days after surgery.
 If a more extensive surgery is required, then it may take ten or more days to feel completely normal again.
-Dr. Zemmel at Richmond Aesthetic Surgery will give more specific guidelines for gradually resuming your normal activities.
+Your surgeon will give more specific guidelines for gradually resuming your normal activities.

 Your New Appearance

 After surgery you will be able to see your immediate results and appreciate the contour of the chest you deserve.
-Because Dr. Zemmel tailors his surgeries to your specific body, he individualizes each procedure to give you the best outcome possible.
+Because Dr. Zemmel and Dr. Reddy tailor their surgeries to your specific body, they individualize each procedure to give you the best outcome possible.

 Contact Richmond Aesthetic Surgery